 A quick sneak peek at the side and we're totally in love with her hun.
 That's our weekend hair inspiration sorted.
 Thanks, Dakota.

 Are you tempted by a no-fringe fringe?
-Let us know in the comment box below.
+Let us know over at The British Beauty Line.